Frequently Asked Questions About Behavioral Activation For Depression

 The attending physician introduced me to Jaimee and her parents that day.
 I shook hands with the adults, but Jaimee did not even look at my extended hand.
 Despite that, I smiled at her.
 I might not have years of counseling experience, but I have enough knowledge about dealing with stubborn kids.
 I visited Jaimee in the ward twice a week and observed her behavior.

 I quickly understood that Jaimee had to be pulled out of regular school because her illness required her to stay at home or in the hospital most of the time.
 Her snappy attitude was most likely not because she was evil but because she could not find a way out of her situation.
-She’s dealing with the emotional turmoil that not even her parents can explain.
+She’s dealing with emotional turmoil that not even her parents can explain.
 Of course, they tried to connect with her in all ways possible but unfortunately failed to do that.

 I talked to her parents about it in private.
 I told them that perhaps Jaimee needs an expert to check up on her so they can know what she might be dealing with mentally.
 They agreed and decided to bring a psychologist to the ward to figure out Jaimee’s mental condition.